-We are unable to consider any changes to qualifications listed on your application after the UCAS deadline (ie 15 October).
+We are unable to consider any changes to qualifications listed on your application after the UCAS deadline (i.e. 15th October).
 This is because we consider you based on the information you have provided on your UCAS application.

-We have a duty to our patients and other vulnerable people, and must ensure all students have an enhanced disclosure from the Criminal Records Bureau.
+We have a duty to our patients and other vulnerable people, and must ensure all students have an enhanced disclosure from the Disclosure & Barring Service.

 All offers of a place will be subject to this check which will be undertaken before students commence their course.
-If you wish to discuss this in confidence, please call the Student Recruitment team on 020 7882 8478 or email email@example.com
+If you wish to discuss this in confidence, please call the Admissions team on 020 7882 8478 or email: email@example.com

 When will I be invited to an interview?

-All our interviews take place between December and March.
-We start inviting selected candidates to interview at the end of November/beginning of December through to March with the exception of the GEP MB BS 4-year programme which runs the assessment centre in February of each year.
+All our interviews take place in January and February.
+We start inviting selected candidates to interview at the beginning of January through to February each year.
+GEP MB BS 4-year programme runs the assessment centre in January.

 I have an interview.
 What should I expect?

-All shortlisted candidates are asked to attend for interview.
+All shortlisted candidates are asked to attend an interview.
 For the 5 year MB BS and BDS programme, we always interview using a panel (which can contain tutors, admissions staff, doctors and dentists and current students) and are looking for the qualities that we consider would make you a good doctor or dentist.
-It would be useful to prepare yourself by looking at admissionsforum.net where you can find details of other students' experiences of interview.
+It would be useful to prepare yourself by browsing student forums where you can find details of other students' experiences of interview.

 Why has my application been rejected before interview?